 If the text between the parentheses consists of a sequence of digits, the condition is true if a capturing subpattern of that number has previously matched.
-If there is more than one capturing subpattern with the same number (see the earlier section about duplicate subpattern numbers), the condition is true if any of them have been set.
+If there is more than one capturing subpattern with the same number (see the earlier section about duplicate subpattern numbers), the condition is true if any of them have matched.
 An alternative notation is to precede the digits with a plus or minus sign.
 In this case, the subpattern number is relative rather than absolute.
 The most recently opened parentheses can be referenced by (?(-1), the next most recent by (?(-2), and so on.
-In looping constructs it can also make sense to refer to subsequent groups with constructs such as (?(+2).
+Inside loops it can also make sense to refer to subsequent groups.
+The next parentheses to be opened can be referenced as (?(+1), and so on.
+(The value zero in any of these forms is not used; it provokes a compile-time error.)